Each year, C3E Ambassadors select the winners who are then recognized for their work at the C3E Symposium.

 Nominees should have a record of significant accomplishments; leadership qualities and other relevant attributes; and mentorship of women and girls.
 They should also be in good standing in their field and communities.
 In addition, nominees will:

-• Be outstanding mid-career professionals with a minimum of five years of experience in clean energy.
-Nominees typically have 10-15 years of professional experience (excluding time spent in degree programs), but that is not a hard-and-fast rule;
+Be outstanding mid-career professionals with a minimum of five years of experience in clean energy.
+Nominees typically have 10-15 years of professional experience (excluding time spent in degree programs).
+Individuals with more than 20 years of experience in clean energy are not eligible for the mid-career awards but may apply to be considered as a future C3E Ambassador;

 Federal, state, and local government employees are eligible, including employees of the U.S. Department of Energy and its National Laboratories.
 If it is not clear whether someone is mid-career, please contact us at nominations@c3e.org to discuss, and we will make the determination.